 1.10.2.
 Vehicle tuning

-Vehicle alignments to be tuned following the provisions specified in paragraphs 1.6.2. to 1.6.6. of this Annex.
+Vehicle alignments shall be tuned following the provisions specified in paragraphs 1.6.2. to 1.6.6. of this Annex.

 1.11.
 Test method and measurements

 1.11.1.
 General

 The tyre abrasion test shall be run on open roads.
 A maximum of 4 vehicles are allowed in a convoy.
 The vehicles shall drive approximately 8000 km along selected circuits with a given driving severity with the aim of exposing each candidate tyre to the same conditions (e.g. severity, drivers, position in convoy, weather).